yzdxs/learn-anything/readme.md

 I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps and [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

-## Other folders in this repository 📁

-I am still thinking how I will try to structure this project and this repository well.
-I want the contents of the mind maps to be indexed by search engines as currently that is not the case.
-This way of presenting information is still quite new to the web.
-For now I will export certain mind maps into folders with a respective image and index.
-I will automate exporting in the future and hope everything will be exported both in textual and image format and as a live mind map of links.

-Here are the folders I have currently migrated in this way.
-The most up-to-date version of the content will always be the big research [mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J).
-All of the folders below can also be found there.

-- [code](https://my.mindnode.com/CEAz1uZBt1erP7sL7QXmACp9MktpSTjBseqmghXx#-472.9,-1307.6,2) folder includes interesting mind maps related to programming
-- [top](https://github.com/nikitavoloboev/research/tree/master/top) folder contains all mind maps that I found to be particularly interesting to transfer in the textual and image format
-- [personal](https://github.com/nikitavoloboev/research/tree/master/personal) folder contains my articles and my GitHub repositores in the textual and image format
-	- once again, the most up-to-date version will always be the live mind map
-- [index](https://github.com/nikitavoloboev/research/tree/master/index) folder includes some of the mind maps that I translated from the research mind map to textual index and image
-- [pdfs](https://github.com/nikitavoloboev/research/tree/master/pdfs) currently contain some past notes I have made before I was introduced to this neat mind map format
-	- I may add some interesting free of license pdfs to it in the future

 # Ask 💬
 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.